witoldzol/nci/exams_S2/data/data_nodes.md

 Internal node: node with at least one child
 External node ( LEAF ): node without child
 Depth of node: how many LINES (edges) from root to node !?
+Seize of tree: number of nodes
-Height of node: how many edges from node to LEAF (find longest path) Binary tree: has a root and two sub-trees (left and right) Root is the only element without a parent
+Path: can only go downwards (so leaf has height of 0) Height of node: how many edges from node to LEAF (find longest path) Binary tree: has a root and two sub-trees (left and right) Root is the only element without a parent